Wonderangela123/ResSAT/README.md

 ```

 ## Downloading Dataset
 By default, the processed files can be downloaded from [here](https://drive.google.com/drive/folders/xxxxx) and will then be saved to `./data/`.
-Detailed preprocessing procedures (QC, normalization, HVG selection, PCA, and Harmony batch correction) are described in our paper.
+Detailed preprocessing procedures are described in our paper.

 ## Training
 ```bash